-However, they increased after the results of the European elections.
+For France, spreads increased after the results of the European and legislative elections and have not returned to the 50bp medium-term value.

 Italian, Greek and French spreads over 10Y German bund - Since Jan.
 2021

 High-yield corporate-bond spreads have been decreasing in the last few months both in the US and the Euro Area.